EliasOPrado/data-centric-backend-project/ReadMe.md

 #### Tablet display

-#### Data structure
+#### Database structure

 # Technologies

-HTML
+- HTML
-CSS
+- CSS
-Bootstrap
+- Bootstrap
-Python
+- Python
-Flask
+- Flask
-Jinja 2
+- Jinja 2
-Google fonts
+- Google fonts
-Font awesome
+- Font awesome

-# Coding challenges during development
+## Coding challenges during development

 There are some challenges that was faced during the development of this project such as add user comments on a third user product.
 The difficult was that it was required to develop a function in which would embed comments as arrays into the database.